cd/interval-handler/README.md

 <a name="IntervalHandler+event"></a>

 ### intervalHandler.event(fncArr) ⇒ [<code>IntervalHandler</code>](#IntervalHandler)
 Attaches functions to a section as an event.
 When all functions in the current section finished at least once,all functions in the event will be called.
+An event have to be placed after the corresponding section.

 **Kind**: instance method of [<code>IntervalHandler</code>](#IntervalHandler)